 4.)
 Naturally, Sierra luminous millipedes are nocturnal (active at night) and spend their days hidden in leaf litter and soil.

 5.)
-Although blind they still manage, perhaps due to magnetic field variances, to known when it’s dark.
+Although blind they still manage, perhaps due to magnetic field variances, to know when it’s dark.

 But wait, there’s more on Sierra Luminous Millipede!